Creative responses to Covid-19

 We believe that those who have faced the adversities of food poverty have unique expertise, assets and perspectives that can help local food poverty alliances better develop strategic and long-term solutions.
 Whether managing on a tight budget, making difficult decisions of purchasing food or fuel, or knowing when and where to get preferred food, experts by experience have important insights of what works and doesn’t in everyday life.

-Food Power supports alliances to empower those with lived experience of food poverty to become experts by experience.
-Our aim is for experts by experience to become embedded at a strategic level for the long term, so they are able to influence projects, policy and services locally and nationally.
+Food Power supports alliances to tell their stories and shape solutions, along with their peers and allies.
+Our aim is for those at the grassroots to become embedded at a strategic level for the long term, so they are able to influence projects, policy and services locally and nationally.

 There are many ways for alliances to start exploring this, such as oversight and scrutiny of analliance, facilitating their own activities or in the development of a food poverty action plan.
-We are working in partnership with experts by experience to co-design methodology and tools which can allow for meaningful involvement, reflecting on successes and challenges to adapt approaches for different demographics and geography.
+We are working in partnership with those with lived experience to co-design methodology and tools which can allow for meaningful involvement, reflecting on successes and challenges to adapt approaches for different demographics and geography.

 Food poverty alliances can take action by: